NCERT Solutions for Class 12 Biology Chapter 6 Evolution

 Answer:

 By practicing the various plants and animals, you can understand the main characteristics of that species.
-Students can take the help of teachers and parents to gain more suggestions about the labelled drawings.
+Students can take the help of teachers and parents to gain more suggestions about the labeled drawings.

-A well-labelled diagram of a frog is given below:
+A well-labeled diagram of a frog is given below:

 frog

-A well-labelled diagram of a flowering plant is given below:
+A well-labeled diagram of a flowering plant is given below:

 flowering plant